Max Independent Set

 where each \(x_v \in {0,1}\).

-We go through the steps of solving the problem with the Classiq platform, using QAOA algorithm [2].
-The solution is based on defining a pyomo model for the optimization problem we would like to solve.
+Go through the steps of solving the problem with the Classiq platform, using the Quantum Approximate Optimization Algorithm (QAOA) [2].
+The solution is based on defining a Pyomo model for the optimization problem to solve:

 import networkx as nx